 From the time he was a young boy, Darius McCollum was fascinated by trains.
 The trains were his hiding spot to get away from his troubles.
 But when he took it upon himself to steal trains, he became infamous.

 “When we build a trail to be accessible, it’s for everyone,” Carole Fraser, Universal Access Coordinator for the Department of Environmental Conservation (DEC), told Padalino.
 “It isn’t only for people with disabilities, it’s for people with small children in strollers.
 It’s for older adults and everyone to come and enjoy these spaces together.
 Everyone can come and be more accepting of each other.”

 Summer is almost here.
-But Staten Island is already enjoying warm breezes and sunshine.
-Here are a few scenes from the community.
+But the South Shore of Staten Island is already enjoying warm breezes and sunshine.

 In honor of Fleet Week 2016, Life-Wire News Service reviews the top ten interesting and surprising facts about Fort Wadsworth and the Narrows in New York Harbor.

 Photos from Tribeca and The World Trade Center by Meredith Arout for Life-Wire News Service.